MWPG/ocala/README.md

 ```

-- Use `toTyp` to do data type conversion:
+- Use `toType` to do data type conversion:

 ```scala
 val d:Double = 1.9